 5.9.
-Especially designed or prepared systems, equipment and components for use in electromagnetic enrichment plants ion-beam diversion/separation of the isotopes, an ion source with its acceleration system, and a collection system for the separated ions.
+Especially designed or prepared systems, equipment and components for use in electromagnetic enrichment plants

+In the electromagnetic process, uranium metal ions produced by ionization of a salt feed material (typically UCl4) are accelerated and passed through a magnetic field that has the effect of causing the ions of different isotopes to follow different paths.
+The major components of an electromagnetic isotope separator include: a magnetic field for ion-beam diversion/separation of the isotopes, an ion source with its acceleration system, and a collection system for the separated ions.
 Auxiliary systems for the process include the magnet power supply system, the ion source high-voltage power supply system, the vacuum system, and extensive chemical handling systems for recovery of product and cleaning/recycling of components.